PhilipQuirke/SkyCombAnalystHelp/README.md

-It decodes the drone flight area, and loads highly-detailed (1m grid) and highly-accurate publically-available ground-elevation data (+/- 0.2m) and tree-top height data for the area the drone flew over.
-It stores this data:
+It decodes the drone flight area, and loads highly-detailed (1m grid) and highly-accurate publically-available ground-elevation data (+/- 0.2m) and tree-top height data for the area the drone flew over:

 ![DEM & DSM Elevations](./Static/Overview2.png?raw=true "DEM & DSM Elevations")

 It combines the drone, ground and tree-top altitude data.
-If you follow our recommended flight protocols, SkyComb Analyst can automatically correct for drone elevation inaccuracies (which are common):
+If you follow our recommended flight protocols, SkyComb Analyst can automatically correct for (very common) drone altitude inaccuracies:

 ![Drone Altitude Correction](./Static/OnGroundAtExamples.png?raw=true "Drone Altitude Correction")

-It automatically finds the sections of the flight that have a (mostly) constant altitude, in a (mostly) constant direction for a reasonable length of time.
+It automatically finds the parts of the drone flight that have a (mostly) constant altitude, in a (mostly) constant direction for a reasonable length of time.
 These it calls "legs".
 For each leg, it processes the drone thermal video, detecting animals, and displaying the results: